fauna-labs/serverless-fauna/README.md

+This repository contains unofficial patterns, sample code, or tools to help developers build more effectively with [Fauna][fauna].
+All [Fauna Labs][fauna-labs] repositories are provided “as-is” and without support.
+By using this repository or its contents, you agree that this repository may never be officially supported and moved to the [Fauna organization][fauna-organization].

+---

 # Serverless Fauna

 A serverless plugin to easily describe Fauna infrastructure as a code.
 Plugins helps to keep Fauna up to serverless configuration and will create/update resources such as collections/indexes